-Boston Children’s Chorus is excited to offer Teaching Fellowships for our 2018-2019 season.
+Boston Children’s Chorus is excited to offer teaching fellowships for music educators.
 An ideal candidate is a pre-service or early career in-service music educator who is looking to expand their skills in teaching vocal/choral music for social justice.
-In rehearsals, BCC Teaching Fellows work with our training and intermediate choirs to teach musicianship skills, rehearse repertoire, and lead social learning activities.
-Outside of rehearsals, BCC Teaching Fellows commit to meeting with BCC Conductors to reflect on and plan for rehearsals and performances.
-The BCC Teaching Fellowship is a guided self-directed learning experience for those who are passionate making our world a better place through social justice education and making music with children.
+In rehearsals, BCC teaching fellows work with our training and intermediate choirs to teach musicianship skills, rehearse repertoire, and lead social learning activities.
+Outside of rehearsals, teaching fellows commit to meeting with conductors to reflect on and plan for rehearsals and performances.
+The BCC teaching fellowship is a guided self-directed learning experience for those who are passionate making our world a better place through social justice education and making music with children.

 Is this program for me?